nowzoo/nowzoo-angular-bootstrap-lite/README.md

 Use this method to hide the modal when the user has "cancelled out."
 The modal's `result.dismissed` will be set to true, and `result.data` will be null.

+---

+`opened(): Promise<void>`

-- `opened(): Promise<any>` Resolves when the modal has been completely shown, that is, when all the Bootstrap animations have completed.
+Returns a promise that resolves when the modal has been completely shown, that is, when all the Bootstrap animations have completed.

+---

+`closed(): Promise<NzbModalResult>`

-- `closed(): Promise<NzbModalResult>` Resolves when the modal has been completely hidden.
-See `NzbModalResult` below.
+Returns a promise that resolves with a `NzbModalResult` when the modal has been completely hidden.

+---
 - `destroy(): void` Gracefully closes the modal (if open) and cleans up.
 Use this when the component that created the modal is itself destroyed (e.g. on a router change.)
 - `getContentComponentRef(): ComponentRef<any> | null` If the modal has been shown with a component type, returns the ComponentRef.
 Otherwise returns null.